Clubs & Activities

 Community School encourages students to participate in co-curricular activities, activities that often extend and apply the ideas that they learn in academic classes.
 The benefits of such involvement are substantial.
 The students learn interpersonal skills that help develop leadership, confidence, determination, and responsibility.
 We encourage students to participate in no more than two co-curricular activities while playing seasonal sports.
 Students may wish to coordinate their co-curricular activities with their academic program to build on areas of strength.
 Students who wish counseling on the selection of co-curricular activities as they relate to individual college goals should meet with their advisor or with a college counselor.
 There is a Club Fair every fall to kick off student signups and share information.

-Robotics Team -In pairs, students work together to design, engineer, and code a robot to play and win the current year's VEX Robotics Challenge.
+Robotics Team - Students work together to design, engineer, and code a robot to play and win the current year's VEX Robotics Challenge.
 Winning robots advance from the local level -- to States -- with the goal of playing in the World's biggest robotics competition in April.
 To stay on the team, robots must reach certain performance milestones.
 You will have a lot of fun while learning engineering design, project management, programming, teamwork, strategic thinking, and competitive cooperation.

 French Club- The purpose of the French club is to provide different approaches to learn French language and culture.
-Among activities sponsored by the club are French Congres (see description below), the commemoration of the Armistice of 1918, Mardi Gras, Chandeleur, Epiphany day with the Galette des rois, conversations with Francophone, preparation of the French National Contest, and a dinner in a French restaurant.”
+Among activities sponsored by the club are French Congres (see description below), the French National Week, Mardi Gras, Chandeleur, Epiphany day with the Galette des rois, conversations with Francophone, preparation of the French National Contest, and a dinner in a French restaurant.

 French Congres- Annually, thirty students from five different levels of French represent CSN at the state competition in Orlando.
 At Congrѐs, students compete individually in 25 events, including poetry recitation, impromptu speech, conversation, and reading comprehension.
 As a team, students also present a theater piece, a skit, a scrapbook, and a project in addition to competing in a French scholar bowl.